justinbrianhwang/justinbrianhwang/README.md

 ## 🎓 Future Plans
 I plan to attend graduate school, where I will continue my studies in both Computer Science and Physics.
 My primary research interest lies in quantum computing.
 My short-term goal is to pursue a Ph.D. and ultimately become a professor.

+In the field of Computer Science, I have developed a strong foundation in various subjects including Artificial Intelligence, Computer Architecture, Circuits, Operating Systems, and Mathematics.
+These courses have equipped me with a solid understanding of the theoretical and practical aspects of computing, which are crucial for quantum computing research.

+In addition to my Computer Science background, my studies in Physics have covered fundamental areas such as Quantum Mechanics and Electromagnetism.
+These subjects are directly related to my research interest in quantum computing, providing me with the necessary knowledge of the underlying physical principles.

+Moreover, I have also focused on Statistics, studying Regression Analysis and Data Mining.
+These skills are essential for analyzing data and developing algorithms, which are integral parts of research in quantum computing.

+My interdisciplinary academic background and research experiences have prepared me well for the challenges of graduate studies.
+I am eager to contribute to the advancement of quantum computing and share my knowledge with future generations as a professor.

 ## 🔗 Links
 - [Instagram](https://www.instagram.com/jun_bri0123)